 See the UK Government website for official Foreign, Commonwealth and Development Office (FCDO) advice about travel to Portugal.

 Enjoy rail travel?
-It’s worth noting that Fatima Station is approximately 19 kilometres east of Fatima.
+It’s worth noting that Fatima Station is approximately 19 kilometres (12 miles) east of Fatima.
 Buying a train ticket to Estação Ferroviária de Chão de Maçãs-Fátima will mean you need to take a bus or taxi to reach the pilgrimage site.
 Buses stopping outside of the railway station run to Fatima.

 An intercity bus service operates between the Sete Rios Bus Station in Lisbon and Fatima Bus Station (known in Portuguese as the Terminal Rodoviário de Fátima).
 The journey takes around 80 minutes.